IXCHIQ® Chikungunya Vaccine (VLA1553) Clinical Trials, Dosage, Efficacy, Indication, Side Effects

-IXCHIQ is based on an infectious clone (CHIKV LR2006-OPY1) attenuated by deleting a significant gene encoding the non-structural replicase complex protein nsP3 protection against various Chikungunya virus (CHIKV) phylogroups and strains.
-IXCHIQ is designed for prophylactic, active immunization against CHIKV infections in humans over 1-year-old.
-Recombumin®, a chemically defined, human and animal origin-free recombinant human albumin, is an enabler for the manufacture and formulation of IXCHIQ.
+Valneva SE's IXCHIQ® Chikungunya Vaccine, Live (VLA1553) is the first approved monovalent, single-dose, live-attenuated vaccine.
+As of 2023, IXCHIQ® was the first vaccine approved to address chikungunya virus (CHIKV) infections in adults at increased risk of exposure to the mosquito-transmitted disease.
+IXCHIQ is based on an infectious clone (CHIKV LR2006-OPY1) that has been attenuated by deleting a significant gene encoding the non-structural replicase complex protein nsP3, thereby protecting against various Chikungunya virus (CHIKV) phylogroups and strains.
+IXCHIQ is designed for prophylactic and active immunization against CHIKV infections in individuals aged 1 year and above.
+Recombumin®, a chemically defined, human and animal origin-free recombinant human albumin, enables the manufacture and formulation of IXCHIQ.

-IXCHIQ Vaccine Pediatric
+IXCHIQ Vaccine Efficacy

 IXCHIQ Vaccine Availability